 Then why is it that we rally around those going through chemo but go hush-hush when we hear the words: eating disorder?

 I’m not a freak.
 I’m a young women of God who loves to run and sing and write and explore.
 I’m also a young women who has harbored much brokenness and pain, who has had the genes for an eating disorder (Yes: That’s a real thing.
 Click HERE) that were “switched on” in a manner that is out of my control.
 While I can’t erase the wasted months and years, I can take responsibility for now.
 (RELATED: Saying Goodbye to Barbie)

-For that reason, I have decided to share this on my blog, to let you all know that I am more than ok.
+That’s why I have decided to share this on my blog.
+I want to let you all know that I am more than okay.
 I am beginning to dig my way out to daylight and it is oh-so-sweet.
 I also want to shed light on eating disorders, something I have largely ignored on this blog due to the openness required.
 I constantly talk about how God has given me a gift for running but He has also given me a gift to write and communicate.
-It’s time I go past the surface and share what is on my heart, as I am now.
+It’s time I go past the surface and share what is on my heart.

 Recovery is a long process and I hope to share some aspects of that on my blog as I see helpful.
-Read it or don’t read it, like it or dislike it.
+Read it or don’t read it; like it or dislike it.
 I don’t really care.
-What I do care about, is sharing the truth and ripping down my mask and the stigma around eating disorders.
-If even one of you becomes better equipped to fight against eating disorders, then my writing is worth every word.
+What I do care about is sharing the truth and ripping off my mask and the stigma around eating disorders.
+If even one of you becomes better equipped to fight against or recognize eating disorders, my words are more than worth it.

 - Mercy Ministries (Christian ministry that offers treatment and online resources)

 - Freedom from Eating Disorders (a very helpful site for recovery, understanding and treatment)

 - Living in Truth Ministries (I love the “Daily Encouragement” devotionals on this site)

 - Made in His Image (a great blog with a Christian focus on body image and eating disorders)